UltimateRoman/Producti-bot/README.md

 5) **!timezone {UTC +/- offset}** — _lets the user set their own timezone for task reminders_.

-N.B.: We've implemented a system in which only task creators can tamper with the to-do lists they create.
+N.B.: Only task creators can tamper with the to-do lists they create.